 An initiative of the California Community Foundation

-This projects cultivates leadership and life skills such as confidence, self-reliance, resourcefulness and creativity to help students at South LA area high schools to succeed in their personal, academic and professional lives.
+This project cultivates leadership and life skills such as confidence, self-reliance, resourcefulness and creativity to help students at South LA area high schools to succeed in their personal, academic and professional lives.
+Program concluded in Spring 2017.